 Jessica McCaughey, Ph.D., is an Associate Professor in the University Writing Program at George Washington University (GWU), where she teaches academic and professional writing.
-She is also the co-Founder and co-CEO of The Professional Writing Academy, a training and consulting organization designed to improve written communication across all types of workplaces.
+She is also the co-Founder and co-CEO of Golden Line Writing Academy, a training and consulting organization designed to improve written communication across all types of workplaces.

 For more than a decade, Jessica directed the Workplace Writing Program at GWU.
 In that role, she created and facilitated writing workshops for teams at a variety of organizations, including Amnesty International, DC United, the US Department of Labor, the FDA, the Democracy Fund, and the American Legion, among many others.